JulioContrerasH/CubeXpress/README.md

 6. **Parallel download:** With `cubexpress.getcube()`, all requests are fetched simultaneously, automatically splitting large outputs into sub-tiles if needed (up to `max_deep_level`).

-## **Contributing**
-Contributions are welcome!
-Please open an issue or submit a pull request with proposed changes or bug fixes.

 ## **License**
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).